 spatsoc is an R package for detecting spatial and temporal groups in GPS relocations.
-It can be used to convert GPS relocations to gambit-of-the-group format to build proximity-based social networks.
+It can be used to convert GPS relocations to gambit-of-the-group format to build proximity-based social networks with grouping and edge-list generating functions.
 In addition, the

 randomizations function provides data-stream randomization methods suitable for GPS data and the

 get_gbi function generates group by individual matrices useful for building networks with

 See below for installation and basic usage.

 For more details, see the blog post and vignettes:

 spatsoc depends on